 Transferring or moving assets to a relative’s name to preserve those assets from bankruptcy is a myth.
 As a matter of fact, transferring assets will not shelter those assets in any way, and may be construed as fraudulent activity which involves criminal repercussions.
 Selling assets to settle your debts is, obviously, a common reaction to try to alleviate the financial burden.
 It’s imperative to keep in mind that your Statement of Financial Affairs is a lawful document, so you must be honest with your financial history or face the probable repercussions of getting caught.
 You will be asked by the trustee if you sold, transferred or gave away any assets, normally for a period of one year prior to filing for bankruptcy.
 You’ll likewise be asked what you did with the money you received from those transfers, so be wary of a preferential transfer, especially with friends and family members.

 Deposit Non-Income Earning Money Into Your Bank Account

 As you can see, there are some significant consequences for relatively trivial financial decisions when you go bankrupt.
 To ensure you have the best bankruptcy case possible without any legal hiccups, seek professional advice from the experts.
-For more details or to speak to someone about your situation, contact Bankruptcy Experts Mildura on 1300 795 575 or visit http://www.bankruptcyexpertsmildura.com.au
+For additional information or to talk to somebody about your situation, contact Bankruptcy Experts on 1300 795 575 or visit https://bankruptcyexpertsmildura.com.au